daniel-rusu/pods4k/immutable-arrays/README.md

 immutable arrays!
 See the **Memory Impacts** section in [Memory Layout](#memory-layout) for details.

 Even when storing generic types, read-only lists still use more memory as their backing array usually has about 17% of unused capacity.
-There's also the small memory overhead of the `ArrayList` object whereas variables of immutable array types point directly at the backing array.
+There's also the small memory overhead of the `ArrayList` class whereas variables of immutable array types point directly at the backing array in the bytecode.

 </details>